top of page

 Children Toilet Trained Before Age 2 Have Triple the Risk of Wetting Problems

-For years in my pediatric urology practice I noticed a pattern: My patients with the most severe wetting problems were toilet trained as toddlers.
+For years in my pediatric urology practice I noticed a pattern: Many of my patients with the most severe enuresis (bedwetting or daytime wetting) were toilet trained as toddlers.

-Some of these kids were pushed to use the toilet by overeager parents, but others seemed to lead the way.
+Though some of these kids were pushed to use the toilet by overeager parents, it seemed that others led the way.
 I’d hear from parents: “I don’t get it — she basically trained herself at 18 months and never had an accident.
 Now she’s 3 and wetting her pants every day in preschool.”

 Compared to children who trained later, my theory went, toddlers are far more likely to delay peeing and pooping.
 As a result, they’re more prone to dysfunctional toileting.

 Our study is the first to consider daytime wetting and constipation status along with age of toilet training, and it confirms what I’ve been telling parents for years: Toilet training a toddler is risky business.
-Of course, not every child trained as a toddler will later develop problems, but in my study, 60 percent of the subjects trained before age 2 did present with accidents.
+Of course, not every child trained under age 2 will later develop problems, but in my study, 60 percent of the subjects trained before 24 months did present with accidents.

 I hope our findings will encourage parents to delay toilet training their children, to temper their expectations of toddlers, and to have more patience when children have toileting accidents.
 “Failed toilet training” is one of the leading triggers of child abuse, according to the Child Abuse Prevention Center.
 Every week brings more news reports of toddlers killed by parents out of frustration over toilet training.
 Often the reason toilet training “failed” is that the children were trained at too young an age.